slavistan/dotfiles/README.md

 The name of the subdirectory may be freely chosen as well as the module's name provided the filename matches the pattern `install-*sh` and the shell function name matches `__install_*`.
+Thus, creating the above file as `./funky/install-funky.zsh` is equivalent to the solution shown below as the module's name is extracted by stripping the function name from the `__install_` prefix.

 #### Convenience Macros

 `./install.zsh` defines a few useful macros and wrappers.
 As your module's code is sourced by the master installer you can make use of the macros.
+You may define you own function and variables inside your `install-mymodule` file and use them ad libitum in your `__install_mymodule` function.